flutter/website/faq.md

 Mobile hardware: 64-bit iOS devices (for example, iPhone 5S and newer), and ARM Android devices.

-We support developing Flutter apps with Android emulators and iOS simulator.
+We support developing Flutter apps with Android and iOS devices, as well as with Android emulators and the iOS simulator.

 We test on a variety of low-end to high-end phones and tablets, but we don't yet have an official device compatibility guarantee.